-Step 1: Provide the following information Step 1: Provide the following information --- --------- ---------------- ----- ----------- ------------- al Security number (SSN) or er identification number (FEIN).
-ESpecial Note → You must read the instructions before completing Form IL-4562 Ste ep 2: Figure your Illinois special depreciation addition 1 Write the total amount claimed as a special depreciation allowance on federal Form 4562 and Amortization, Line 14 or Line 25, for property acquired after September 10, 2001. , Depreciation 1 2 Individuals only: Write the total amount claimed as a special depreciation allowance frederal Form 2106, Employee Business Expenses. rom 2 3 Last year of regular depreciation: Write the total amount of all Illinois depreciation subtractions claimed on prior year IL-4562 forms, Step 3, Line 8, for this property.
+Write your name as shown on your return.
+Write your Social Security number (SSN) or federal employer identification number (FEIN).
+ESpecial Note → You must read the instructions before comp leting Form IL-4562 Ste ep 2: Figure your Illinois special depreciation addition 1 1 Write the total amount claimed as a special depreciation allowance on federal Form 4562 and Amortization, Line 14 or Line 25, for property acquired after September 10, 2001. , Depreciation 1 2 Individuals only: Write the total amount claimed as a special depreciation allowance fr federal Form 2106, Employee Business Expenses. rom 2 3 Last year of regular depreciation: Write the total amount of all Illinois depreciation subtractions claimed on prior year IL-4562 forms, Step 3, Line 8, for this property.
 3 4 Add Lines 1 through 3.
 This is your Illinois special depreciation addition.
-Write the total he see instructions for the list of Illinois form and line references to report this addition 4 Ste ep 3: Figure your Illinois depreciation subtraction 5a Write the portion of depreciation allowance claimed on federal Form 4562, Line 17, plus Line 19, Column g, plus Line 26, Column h, only for property for which you reported an addition modification for this tax year or any prior tax year on Form IL-4562, Step 2, Line for bonus depreciation equal to 30 percent of your basis in the property.
-1, 5a b Individuals only: If you completed a federal Form 2106, subtract Line 31 from Line 38 write the portion of depreciation allowance claimed (but not less than zero), only for properthat you reported an addition modification for this tax year or any prior tax year on Form II Step 2, Line 2, for bonus depreciation equal to 30 percent of your basis in the property. erty 5b С Add Lines 5a and 5b.
+Write the total he see instructions for the list of Illinois form and line references to report this additio re and Ste ep 3: Figure your Illinois depreciation subtraction 5a Write the portion of depreciation allowance claimed on federal Form 4562, Line 17, plus Line 19, Column g, plus Line 26, Column h, only for property for which you reported an addition modification for this tax year or any prior tax year on Form IL-4562, Step 2, Line for bonus depreciation equal to 30 percent of your basis in the property.
+1, 5a b Individuals only: If you completed a federal Form 2106 for this tax year, subtract Line 3 from Line 38 and write the portion of depreciation allowance claimed (but not less than zero), only for property for which you reported an addition modification for this tax year or any prior tax year on Form IL-4562, Step 2, Line 2, for bonus depreciation equal to 30 per of your basis in the property. С Add Lines 5a and 5b.
 5c 6 Multiply Line 5c by 42.9% (0.429).
-6 7a Write the portion of depreciation allowance claimed on federal Form 4562, Line 17, plus Line 19, Column g, plus Line 26, Column h, only for this tax year for property for which reported an addition modification for this tax year or any prior tax year on Form IL-4562, S Line 1, for bonus depreciation equal to 50 percent of your basis in the property.
-7a b Individuals only: If you completed a federal Form 2106 for this tax year, subtract Line 31 from Line 38 and write the portion of the depreciation allowance claimed (but not less than zero, only for property for which you reported an addition modification f this tax year or any prior tax year on Form IL-4562, Step 2, Line 2, for bonus depreciation to 50 percent of your basis in the property. or 7b С Add Lines 7a and 7b.
-7c d For tax years ending on or before December 31, 2005, multiply Line 7c by 42.9% (0.429).
+6 7a Write the portion of depreciation allowance claimed on federal Form 4562, Line 17, plus Line 19, Column g, plus Line 26, Column h, only for property for which you reported an addition modification for this tax year or any prior tax year on Form IL-4562, Step 2, Line for bonus depreciation equal to 50 percent of your basis in the property.
+1, 7a b Individuals only: If you completed a federal Form 2106 for this tax year, subtract Line 3 from Line 38 and write the portion of depreciation allowance claimed (but not less than zero), only for property for which you reported an addition modification for this tax year or any prior tax year on Form IL-4562, Step 2, Line 2, for bonus depreciation equal to 50 pe of your basis in the property. С Add Lines 7a and 7b.
+7c For tax years ending on or before December 31, 2005, multiply Line 7c by 42.9% (0.429).
 For tax years ending after December 31, 2005, write the amount from Line 7c.
-7d 8 Add Lines 6 and 7d.
-8 9 Last year of regular depreciation: Write the Illinois special depreciation addition re on any prior year Form IL-4562, Step 2, Line 1 plus Line 2, for that asset. eported 9 10 Add Lines 8 and 9.
+8 Add Lines 6 and 7d.
+8 9 Last year of regular depreciation: Write the Illinois special depreciation addition repon any prior year Form IL-4562, Step 2, Line 1 plus Line 2, for that asset.
+9 10 Add Lines 8 and 9.
 This is your Illinois depreciation subtraction for this year.
-Write the total see instructions for the list of Illinois form and line references to report this subtraction.
-I here and ction.
-10
+Write the tota see instructions for the list of Illinois form and line references to report this subtraction.